JayanthVangari/webley/README.md

 3. change the file to executable program using command : chmod u+x ans.py

-4. Execute program via (inplace of filename give a valid filename such as file.csv):
+4. Execute program via (inplace of "filename" give a valid filename such as file.csv):
-    ./ans.py -i {filename}
+    ./ans.py -i filename